 Making the transition to independent study at university can be a daunting experience.
 That's why NTU provides additional workshops on academic writing, in addition to tutorial support within each academic field.
-Alongside this, NTU provides students with the opportunity to learn from or become an academic mentor to give support in areas such as maths, language and IT literacy skills.
+Alongside this, we also provide students with the opportunity to learn from or become an academic mentor to give support in areas such as maths, language and IT literacy skills.

-You can also get advice on applying through our dedicated International Student Support Team.
-They can give advice on visas, money matters, health problems, UK employment regulations and any academic or personal issues.
-Visit www.ntu.ac.uk/internationalsupport to find out more.
+You can also get advice on applying through our dedicated International Student Support team.
+They can give advice on visas, money matters, health problems, UK employment regulations, and any academic or personal issues.
+Visit www.ntu.ac.uk/international to find out more.

-LEARNING NEW LANGUAGES AND EXPLORING THE WORLD WITH YOU
+LEARNING NEW LANGUAGES AND EXPLORING THE WORLD

-We have over 200 partners located in 35 countries, so there are plenty of opportunities for you to travel and study abroad during your studies at NTU.
-A number of our courses offer international trips, whilst we offer the opportunity of a funded study or work placement in Europe through the Erasmus programme, or with one of our many study abroad partners, located worldwide.
+We have over 200 partners located in 35 countries, so there are plenty of opportunities for students to travel and study abroad during their studies at NTU.
+A number of our courses offer international trips, whilst we offer the opportunity of a funded study or work placement in Europe through the Erasmus+ programme, or with one of our many study abroad partners, located worldwide.

-You can also learn a new language through our University Language Programme (ULP), whilst we offer free in-sessional English language support for all international students throughout their studies to help fine-tune English skills for academic purposes.
+Students can also learn a new language through our University Language Programme (ULP), where we offer free in-sessional English language support to all international students throughout their studies to help fine-tune their English language skills for academic purposes.